The People Under the Stairs: Production

+The film is notable for its protagonist "being a working-class Black child ... a rare sight in an R-rated studio horror film".
+In a promotional interview in Cinefantastique, Craven "positioned this intersection of youth, social marginalization, and horror as an obvious match".
 According to Craven, the film's story was partially inspired by a real-life news story from 1978.
 The case involved two African-American burglars who made a forced entry into a house in Los Angeles, California, which unintentionally led to the local law enforcement discovering a pair of children who had been locked away by their parents.
 Craven said what appealed to him about the premise was the idea that hideous atrocities can hide beneath the surface of apparent normalcy.
 Craven worried that Universal wouldn't respond to the script due to the protagonist being a young black kid as the male lead and the bizarre nature of the premise, but Tom Pollock and James Jacks were very supportive of the concept.

 The film was made on a relatively low budget of $6 million, without significant studio interference.
 The Thomas W. Phillips residence, located at 2215 S. Harvard Blvd in Los Angeles and former home of Butterfly McQueen, was used as the Robeson house.
 Everett McGill and Wendy Robie were cast as the Robesons after having starred together as the married couple "Big" Ed and Nadine Hurley in the television series Twin Peaks.
 Craven stated that he conceptualized the house as a human mind where the exterior and first floor were relatively normal while deeper within, the house revealed itself to be more twisted and bizarre.

 Post-production

 As Craven's prior films had struggled to secure R-ratings from the MPAA, Craven expected the film to be given an NC-17 rating due to the bizarre subject matter and child protagonists.
 However, the MPAA only requested alterations to one sequence of McGill's character gutting a victim and tossing the liver to the titular people under the stairs, removing a shot of McGill biting into the gelatine liver prop designed by KNB EFX Group.
 Craven was taken aback by the MPAA's relative leniency and theorized the film's relatively more optimistic and sometimes humorous approach and underlying positive social statement may have been factors in his favor.
-Craven also choose to cut two scenes: a sequence at the end where Fool has a second tarot card reading by his sister Ruby, changing his name from "Fool" to "King", was cut for pacing reasons as the audience got antsy after the film left the house, and a jump scare ending which would've seen Eldon Robeson emerge alive, as Craven felt the audience would've felt cheated and he had no intention of doing a sequel.
+Craven also chose to cut two scenes: a sequence at the end where Fool has a second tarot card reading by his sister Ruby, changing his name from "Fool" to "King", was cut for pacing reasons as the audience got antsy after the film left the house, and a jump scare ending which would've seen Eldon Robeson emerge alive, as Craven felt the audience would've felt cheated and he had no intention of doing a sequel.